Skip to Main Content

 Comparisons elsewhere in the islands are instructive.
 Aktaion in Firostefani and Lycabettus in Oia both occupy Santorini's high end, where caldera views and destination pricing dominate the conversation.
 Almiriki in Mykonos operates in a market defined by volume and celebrity.
 Salis sits in a different register: a harbour setting with demonstrable wine and kitchen credentials, in a city whose food scene is less internationally trafficked than Mykonos or Santorini but arguably more honest about its ingredients.
 On Crete itself, Alibertos represents another entry point to the island's dining options, and Old Mill in Elounda shows how the east of the island approaches the same question of regional identity at table.

 For those interested in how Greek creative cooking looks at its most formally ambitious, the Athens comparison set, including Delta, is the relevant reference.
-Island restaurants like Salis operate under different constraints, including seasonal demand patterns, supply chain limits, and a customer base that shifts significantly between summer and winter, but the leading of them hold a consistent standard across those variables rather than coasting in high season.
+Island restaurants like Salis operate under different constraints, including seasonal demand patterns, supply chain limits, and a customer base that shifts significantly between summer and winter, but the finest of them hold a consistent standard across those variables rather than coasting in high season.

 Planning a Visit